ADmarcelat/ThreeJS-Galaxy-Generator/readme.md

-# My first big animation using Three JS
+# My first real animation using Three JS

-# Galaxy Generator
+Galaxy rotating Generator
+Possible to change the parameters so you can create your own one.